BreathingCode/BreathingCode.github.io/venues.md

 It's trade show time in Frankfurt - like most of the time - so booking rooms can get tricky and eventually more expensive than usual.

-That's why we've reserved room contingencies in two hotels.
+That's why we've reserved a block of rooms in two hotels.
 Just mention "Breathing Code" when booking your room in one of those hotels.

 - [Mainhaus Stadthotel](http://mainhaus-frankfurt.de/en/): From here you can get